felipegutierrez/explore-rpi/README.md

 ## Execution

-Create a jar file `mvn package` and execute it on your Raspberry Pi: `java -jar explore-pi.jar`.
+Create a jar file `mvn package` and execute it on your Raspberry Pi: `java -jar target/explore-rpi.jar`.
 Or execute the jar file already with the parameters, e.g.: `java -jar target/explore-rpi.jar 11 192.168.56.1`.

 ## Troubleshooting